- slide 1 of 5

 If a picture paints a thousand words, your students should be able to come up with at least a hundred or so to describe an image.
 For younger students, choose an image that seems to come from the middle of a story and which contains some people or animals.
 Older and more advanced students could be given an image of a landscape.

 It is fairly easy to search for images on the Internet to view or download.
-(See below for some useful sites.)
+Links to useful sites are in Resources section below.
 You could also use clip-art, cartoons, magazine images or even your own photographs.
 Action shots work well, as do photos of people or animals in unusual positions or with strange expressions on their faces.

 Discussion